kenjyco/kenjyco/setup-linux-mint.md

       take effect, please reboot your system as soon as possible" appears,

 Also note that over time, there will be new versions of the Update Manager.
-Try to notice when you see a little red dot in the sheild icon in the lower right area of the screen (indicating an update is available)
+Try to notice when you see a little red dot in the shield icon in the lower right area of the screen (indicating an update is available)

 # TODO